 We are the number one real estate team in Lexington and work in all surrounding towns, averaging well over $20 million in sales annually.
-It is important to demonstrate to potential clients that we work as seller and buyer agents, marketing, showing, and selling all styles of houses and condos.
+We work as seller and buyer agents, marketing, showing, and selling all styles of houses and condos.
 The focus on this web site is to tell the story of the area’s mid-century modern/modernist heritage, which we have been doing regularly since around 2005.
 And we specialize in marketing this architecture, but our marketing and buyer services are top-notch for all homes, with 22 years of combined experience in Boston-area real estate.
 You can see a blog about some of the more traditional homes and neighborhoods at Janovitz-Tse.com.
 Also, check out our Facebook Page for updates.
 Our bios are located below on this page.

 After more than 25 long, hard, years as a home inspector, I’d estimate that I’ve worked with tens of thousands of real estate agents.
 I might even know a couple hundred agents or so well enough to offer a general opinion about their work.